lizziew/parquet_pipeline/README.md

 **Clone the tpch-dbgen repo.** You can use the command ```git clone https://github.com/electrum/tpch-dbgen```.

 **Create a locations.txt file in the parquet_pipeline directory.**  This will list out the files/directories you want to read and write from.
-Specifically, include on 3 separate lines:
+Specifically, include on 4 separate lines:
-- tpch-dbgen directory
+- Directory the CSV file is in (e.g. tpch-dbgen directory)
 - Spark directory
 - Checkpoints directory
 - Directory to write Parquet files to